 Criteria 5.
-Regional and Local Community Support and Involvement Projects given a high rating should be those which show cooperation project area groups or organizations.
+Regional and Local Community Support and Involvement Projects given a high rating should be those which show cooperation with project area groups or organizations.

-Support - Interest and Endorsement - Regional and community interest and endorsement of the Comprehensive Community F = n particular options and specific projects is an important consideration.
+Support - Interest and Endorsement - Regional and community interest and endorsement of the Comprehensive Community Plan, particular options and specific projects is an important consideration.

-Support - Resource Support - Regional and community suppor the form of personnel, in-kind services, financial assistance and of the resources should be considered.
+Support - Resource Support - Regional and community support in the form of personnel, in-kind services, financial assistance and other resources should be considered.

-Cooperative Associations - The use of cooperative association, including meaningful participation, at the local, regional and stawide level should be considered.
-For example, these associations should help to reduce costs for the communities where profession and technical services may be limited.
+Cooperative Associations - The use of cooperative association, including meaningful participation, at the local, regional and statewide level should be considered.
+For example, these associations should help to reduce costs for the communities where professional and technical services may be limited.

-Long-term Commitment - Facility or program sponsors need to able to make a long-term commitment for some proposed option Notably, long-term operation and maintenance of program or facilit or the curation of artifacts in perpetuity require a significant commitment of time and resources.
+Long-term Commitment - Facility or program sponsors need to be able to make a long-term commitment for some proposed options.
+Notably, long-term operation and maintenance of program or facility or the curation of artifacts in perpetuity require a significant commitment of time and resources.